borti4938/n64rgb_pcb/README.md

 The PCB is designed to fit on the heat sink of the N64.
 There is a large via on the PCB where a M3 screw passes through.
-Mount the PCB using a M3 screw of length 10mm or 12mm, a set of washer and a nut.
+Mount the PCB using a M3 screw of length 10mm or 12mm, a set of washers and a nut.
 Be careful with the JTAG connector **J3** and ensure that the pins do not short to the heatsink!

 ![](./doc/img/Mount_PCB2HeatShield.jpg)

-If you want to use the heat sink shield as an additional secure GND connection you can also apply some solder to the mounting via.
+If you want to use the heat sink shield as an additional secure GND connection, you can also apply some solder to the mounting via.

 ![](./doc/img/Solder_PCBmounting_hole.jpg)